 If school support is improperly designated, a signed school declaration must accompany the notice of appeal and must be submitted by the last date of appeal in order to take effect for the 2021 roll.
 A late return of the declaration form will result in the appeal being cancelled, but the change in school support will be applied for 2022.
 Failure to return the declaration will result in the appeal being cancelled and no change to school support.

 Note that a signed declaration form for each owner of the property who wishes to change their school support must be completed and submitted along with the appeal form.
 No fee is required for a change to school support.

 When are appeals heard?

 You will be provided with at least 30 days' notice in writing of the date, time and place of your hearing.
-Hearings are usually held at City Hall.
-For the most part, your appeal hearing will be scheduled as part of a "block" of hearings set for the same time.
+Hearings are usually held at City Hall but because of the ongoing COVID-19 pandemic, hearings are being heard virtually.
 You are required to be in attendance at the time stated.
-Before the first appeal in the "block" is heard, the chairperson will explain the hearing procedure.
+Before the appeal is heard, the chairperson will explain the hearing procedure.

 Is there another level of appeal?

 Yes.
 The Saskatchewan Municipal Board, Assessment Appeals Committee is the next level of appeal if the assessment remains in dispute after the decision of the Board of Revision.